Wealth Management vs Private Banking

 Private banking is a service.
 Wealth management is a partnership.

-If you’re looking for focused attention on your investment plan, portfolio, and the achievement of your other financial and lifestyle goals, then you want to look for a wealth management firm such as Pillar, which is located in Walnut Creek, California near Palo Alto and San Francisco and serves high net worth investors in the surrounding areas as well as across the nation.
+If you’re looking for focused attention on your investment plan, portfolio, and the achievement of your other financial and lifestyle goals, then you want to look for a wealth management firm such as Pillar, which serves ultra high net worth clients across the nation.

 That’s the short explanation.
 If you need more – keep going.